-Information Other than the Financial Report and Auditor's Report Thereon
+Information other than the financial report and auditor's report thereon

 The Directors are responsible for the other information.
-The other information comprises the information included in the Group's annual report for the year ended 31 December 2017, but does not include the financial report and our auditor's report thereon.
+The other information comprises the information included in the Group's financial report for the year ended 31 December 2018, but does not include the financial report and our auditor's report thereon.

 Our opinion on the financial report does not cover the other information and we do not express any form of assurance conclusion thereon.
 In connection with our audit of the financial report, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial report or our knowledge obtained in the audit or otherwise appears to be materially misstated.